 The Company only enters into derivative transactions with counterparties rated "A-" or better by nationally recognized credit rating agencies.
 The Company regularly monitors the credit ratings of its counterparties.
-In connection with various derivative agreements, the Company held cash collateral from counterparties of \$300 million and \$387 million at July 31, 2012 and January 31, 2012, respectively.
+In connection with various derivative agreements, including master netting arrangements, the Company held cash collateral from counterparties of \$368 million and \$387 million at October 31, 2012 and January 31, 2012, respectively.
 The Company records cash collateral received as amounts due to the counterparties exclusive of any derivative asset.
 Furthermore, as part of the master netting arrangements with these counterparties, the Company is also required to post collateral if the Company's net derivative liability position exceeds \$150 million with any counterparty.
-The Company posted cash collateral with counterparties of \$71 million and \$0 at July 31, 2012 and January 31, 2012, respectively.
+The Company did not have any cash collateral posted with counterparties at October 31, 2012 or January 31, 2012.
 The Company records cash collateral paid as amounts receivable from the counterparties exclusive of any derivative liability.

 The Company uses derivative financial instruments for the purpose of hedging its exposure to interest and currency exchange rate risks and, accordingly, the contractual terms of a hedged instrument closely mirror those of the hedged item, providing a high degree of risk reduction and correlation.
 Contracts that are effective at meeting the risk reduction and correlation criteria are recorded using hedge accounting.
 If a derivative financial instrument is recorded using hedge accounting, depending on the nature of the hedge, changes in the fair value of the instrument will either be offset against the change in fair value of the hedged assets, liabilities or firm commitments through earnings or be recognized in accumulated other comprehensive income (loss) until the hedged item is recognized in earnings.
-The ineffective portion of an instrument's change in fair value is immediately recognized in earnings during the period.
+The ineffective portion of an instrument's change in fair value is immediately recognized in earnings.
 The Company's net investment and cash flow instruments are highly effective hedges and the ineffective portion has not been, and is not expected to be, significant.
 Instruments that do not meet the criteria for hedge accounting, or contracts for which the Company has not elected hedge accounting, are recorded at fair value with unrealized gains or losses reported in earnings during the period of the change.